dchristine/Talks/SignalR.md

 =====
 What is it?
 -----------
+We are often faced with the scenarios where the server need to initiante the push.
+What's being used?
+* __Polling__: It's easy to implement and it's universal since it uses standard features of HTTP.
+However, it's still the Pull model, and it lacks immediacy.
+* __Long polling__: Similar to Polling, but the connections remains open until the server has something to notify or a timeout occurs.
+* __Forever frame__: It uses HTML <iframe> tag to obtain a permanently open connection.
+This technique uses HTML, JavaScript, and HTTP.
+No time is wasted in connectino and disconnectin processses.
+Timeouts, proxies and firewalls are problematic.
+Responses would accumulate in iframe in client memory that could result in taking up too much RAM.

+####SignalR arrives at the scene####

 SignalR is an ASP.NET library that allows developers to add real-time web functionality to their applications.<br />
 Real-time web functionality is essentially pushing server-side content to the client as it happens (thus "real-time").<br />
 Example: Two users are viewing the same screen in an application.
 Some of the data that is presented to the client is stored in a database.